Submanifolds with nonparallel first normal bundle revisited

 \section{Abstract}

-In this paper, we analyze the geometric structure of an Euclidean submanifold whose osculating spaces form a nonconstant family of proper subspaces of the same dimension.
+In this paper, we analyze the geometric structure of a Euclidean submanifold whose osculating spaces form a nonconstant family of proper subspaces of the same dimension.
 We prove that if the rate of change of the osculating spaces is small, then the submanifold must be a (submanifold of a) ruled submanifold of a very special type.
 We also give a sharp estimate of the dimension of the rulings.

-The osculating space at a point of an Euclidean submanifold $M^n$ is the subspace in Euclidean space spanned by the tangent and curvature vectors of all smooth curves in $M^n$ through that point.
-It is an elementary fact that if all osculating spaces along $M^n$ coincide with a fixed subspace $H$, then $M^n$ is contained in an affine subspace parallel to $H$.
-It is a natural problem to study for which submanifolds the osculating spaces form a nonconstant family of proper subspaces of the same dimension along $M^n$.

-In this paper we show that if the rate of change of the osculating spaces is small, in a sense to be made precise below, then the submanifold must be contained in a ruled submanifold of a very special type.
+The osculating space of a Euclidean submanifold $M^n$ at a point is the subspace of Euclidean space that is spanned by the tangent and curvature vectors of all smooth curves in $M^n$ through that point.
+If all osculating spaces along $M^n$ coincide with a fixed subspace $H$, it is an elementary fact that $M^n$ is contained in an affine subspace parallel to $H$.
+Thus, it is a natural problem to study for which submanifolds the osculating spaces form a nonconstant family of proper subspaces of the same dimension.
+In this paper, we show that if the rate of change of the osculating spaces is small, in a sense to be made precise below, then the submanifold must be contained in a ruled submanifold of a very special type.